neringabickmore/art-i-al/TESTING.md

 - **📖 User story:**

-    *As a user, I am able to  create an account.*
+    *As a user, I can  create an account.*

-    *As a user, I am able to change or reset my password securely.*
+    *As a user, I can change or reset my password securely.*

-    *As a user, I am able to login to my existing account and make a quicker purchase.*
+    *As a user, I can login to my existing account and make a quicker purchase.*

-    *As a user, I am able to view, save and update my personal information.*
+    *As a user, I can view, save and update my personal information.*

-    *As a user, I am able to view past orders, except if I am a superuser.*
+    *As a user, I can view past orders, except if I am a superuser.*

-    *As a user, I am able to make purchases quicker by having stored information such as address, except if I am a superuser.*
+    *As a user, I can make purchases quicker by having stored information such as address, except if I am a superuser.*

-    *As a user, I am able to change or reset my password securely.*
+    *As a user, I can change or reset my password securely.*

 - **🧪 Test:**